-The Mount Pleasant Pier forecast for February fishing is very similar to the ones for the past few months.
+The Mount Pleasant Pier forecast for February fishing is similar to the ones from the past few months.

-Thanks to Coastal Angler Magazine and social media posts from our fishermen, sheepshead has become THE fish everyone wants to catch from the pier.
+Thanks to Coastal Angler Magazine and social media posts from our fishermen, sheepshead have become THE fish everyone wants to catch from the pier.

-With anglers all wanting to fish those areas it’s important to share the space and practice social distancing.
+With multiple anglers wanting to fish those areas any given day, it’s important to share the space and let everyone in on the fun.

 Fresh mussels seem to be the most reliable bait when targeting the local population of sheepshead.

-Gamakatsu size 1, 2, or 4 live bait hooks are great with the mussels and popular among regulars.
+Gamakatsu sizes 1 thru 4 live bait hooks pair great with mussels and are popular among regulars.

 Fiddler crabs, oysters, and sand fleas also make good bait; however, fiddlers may be difficult to find when it’s cold out.

-The River Watch Café and Gift Shop on the pier carries frozen sand fleas, Gamakatsu hooks, and a variety of other tackle items to help you land the big one.
+The River Watch Café and Gift Shop on the pier carries frozen sand fleas, Gamakatsu hooks, and a variety of other bait and tackle items to help you land the big one.